andrey-krendzel/arrCalculator/README.md

 # Endpoints
-* GET /calculate/{array} endpoind accepts an array of integeres, then calculates the missing positive integer from the array and returns it.
+* GET /calculate/{array} endpoint accepts an array of integers, then calculates the missing positive integer from the array and returns it.

 Example 1: *http://localhost:8080/calculate/1,5,3,2,0,1,-3,-6,-4*